Twig6943/Vanilla/README.md

-# Roblox Filtering Disabled Linux Launcher 🐧
+# Vanilla Linux Launcher 🐧

 Allows you to run Roblox clients and host servers on Linux.
+(Heavily Work-in-progress repository)

 ### Current clients and servers:
 Status|Architecture